sjl/.plan/README.markdown

 ## 2016-06-27

-* Printed off and the manuals for two Lisp things I've been meaning to look
+* Printed off and read the manuals for two Lisp things I've been meaning to look
   into: [iterate][] and [parenscript][].
 * Parenscript seems like an ugly, practical compile-to-JS Lisp.
 It's not pretty, but it has macros so I make it pretty if desired.
 And at least it's